Lookup Fields

 ### Description

-The Lookup Fields processor can be used to add matching telemetry fields from a CSV file.
+The Lookup Fields processor can be used to add matching telemetry fields from a CSV file or a Redis server.

 ### Use